 What is Tako?

 Tako (common octopus) lives in shallow waters of warm regions throughout the world.
-Outside of Japan many keep their distance from this creature, even calling it names like “Devil fish”.
-Japan accounts for about 60% of consumption of tako worldwide.
+Outside of Japan, many keep their distance from this creature, even calling it names like “Devil fish”.
+Japan accounts for about 60% of the consumption of tako worldwide.

 Madako found in Japan is called ‘jidako’ but it is extremely rare and most madako are imported to Japan from Mauritania and Morocco.
 Compared to jidako, this imported madako is known to be softer and when boiled it turns a vivid red.
 While Jidako is highly acclaimed for its umami and texture, not only do high-quality jidako that can be found in places like Akashi and Sajima, have firm meat and umami, as well as a unique fragrance.

 Tako has the same sweetness and umami aspects as ika (squid) which comes from its taurine, betaine and glycine.
 The reason the skin of tako turns red when it’s boiled is that the color of the ommochrome, which exists in the chromatophore of the surface of the skin, changes color.